usmaandar1/Hotel-Listings/README.md

 # Hotel-Listings
-a Project to consider hotel listings.
+a project to consider hotel listings and room availabilities using a big dataset in Python Pandas.